maikeulb/flaskuniversity/README.md

 Go to http://localhost:5000 and visit one of the above endpoints
 ```

-Otherwise, go to `config.py` and point the PostgreSQL variable
+Otherwise, go to `config.py` and point the PostgreSQL variable to your server
-so that they point to your server URI, set the `FLASK_APP` env variable to
+URI, set the `FLASK_APP` env variable to flaskuniversity.py, and pip install
-flaskuniversity.py, and pip install the requirements.
+the requirements.

 After all that has been taken care of,
 ```